Super Bowl XLI: Host selection process

-This was the fourth Super Bowl at Dolphin Stadium, which has also been known as "Joe Robbie Stadium" and "Pro Player Stadium".
-The venue previously hosted Super Bowls XXIII (broadcast on NBC), XXIX (on ABC), and XXXIII (on Fox).
+During the March 26, 2003 owners meeting in Phoenix, Paul Tagliabue stated that Miami had become the front-runner to land XLI, and that Tampa had been dropped from consideration.
+This despite neither city having yet made a formal presentation.
+League officials noted that Tampa had just hosted XXXV in January 2001, while Miami had not hosted since XXXIII in January 1999.
+Furthermore, Miami had lost out on the vote for XXXIX in somewhat unexpected fashion, and XLI was simply the next game available to them.
+With an adequate stadium, and a lengthy history of successfully hosting the Super Bowl, the only condition that the Miami hosting committee would be required to satisfy was to have contracts already in place for hotel rooms and ancillary events.
+This procedural change was made after Detroit's bid for XL in which these critical items were still pending at the time of award.
+A formal vote was scheduled for September 2003, and Miami won without opposition.

+Originally known as Joe Robbie Stadium, this was the fourth Super Bowl held at the facility.
+It previously hosted XXIII, XXIX, and XXXIII.
 Super Bowls II, III, V, X, and XIII were also in Miami, but held at the Miami Orange Bowl.
-This was the first Super Bowl played at the stadium since the city of Miami Gardens where the stadium is located was incorporated on May 13, 2003.
+At the time of the awarding, the stadium was known as Pro Player Stadium.
+However, by the time the game was held, the stadium's name had been changed to Dolphin Stadium.
+This was the first Super Bowl played at the stadium since the city of Miami Gardens (where the stadium is located) was incorporated on May 13, 2003.
+After being rejected, Tampa would eventually land XLIII.
+NY/NJ would ultimately host XLVIII at new MetLife Stadium.

 In February 2006, the NFL and the South Florida Super Bowl XLI Host Committee unveiled the slogan "one game, one dream" for the game, referring to the entire South Florida region working together to present the event.
 The Super Bowl XLI logo was also unveiled, featuring the colors orange (to represent the sun) and blue (for the ocean).
-The "I" in the Roman numeral "XLI" was drawn to resemble a pylon placed at each corner of an end zone because "the goal is to get to the game."
+The "I" in the Roman numeral "XLI" was drawn to resemble a pylon placed at each corner of an end zone because "the goal is to get to the game".
 The logo had the same shade of orange as the logo of the host city's home team, the Miami Dolphins.
-The "XL" part was similar to that of Super Bowl XL's logo.